mzattera/FuckBench/README.md

 FB_java f
 ```

-to compile `f.java` source file into `f.bf` BrainFuck code, `f.c` C code (for `f.bf`) and corresponding executable Windows file `f.exe`.
+to compile `f.java` source file into `f.bf` brainfuck code, `f.c` C code (for `f.bf`) and corresponding executable Windows file `f.exe`.

 Again, if Python or C compiler have not been configured, compilation will stop at some intermediate steps.

 b2fJ supports Java 1.8 but has a smaller standard Java library.
 Please refer to the [project website](https://mzattera.github.io/b2fJ/) for details.

 Please notice that version 0.2.2 of b2fJ has a [bug](https://github.com/mzattera/b2fJ/issues/8) that limits the actual usefulness of the code that can be written;
-it is still provided as a "proof of concept" of object oriented programming in BrainFuck.
+it is still provided as a "proof of concept" of object oriented programming in brainfuck.

 ## The 6502bf emulator

-FuckBench uses a 6502 emulator written in FuckBrainFuck (`<root>\6502bf.fbf`) to translate 6502 code to BrainFuck.
+FuckBench uses a 6502 emulator written in FuckBrainFuck (`<root>\6502bf.fbf`) to translate 6502 code to brainfuck.
 The emulator implements a standard 6502 CPU, with the below caveats:

  * It does not support "decimal" mode of operations at the moment.
  * It uses the undocumentd opcode 66 (hex 42) to implement some "SYSCALLS", that is to expose some functionalities
-   such as BrainFuck I/O or to interface with C libraries.
+   such as brainfuck I/O or to interface with C libraries.
 Each functionality is identified by the content of the byte following the 66 opcode;
    functonalities are implemented in the `SYSCALL_` block in the emulator and also exposed as 6502 assembly macros in `<root>\cc65\6502bf.inc`.
  * It implements automatic loop detection for JMP/JSR/BRK/branch instructions; that is the emulator will quit if one of these instructions
    jumps back to the instruction itself.
 This is used when testing the emulator.